Minimol Abraham

-Minimol Abraham also known as Minomol Abraham (born 27 March 1988) is an Indian female volleyball player and current captain of the India women's national volleyball team.
+Minimol Abraham, also known as Minomol Abraham (born 27 March 1988), is a former Indian female volleyball player of the India women's national volleyball team.
 Minimol also plays for the domestic volleyball club India Railways in domestic league matches.
 She is considered one of the finest women volleyball players to have emerged from the state of Kerala along with Aswani Kiran, Poornima and Princy Joseph.